phoenixnap/ansible-collection-pnap/README.md

 -   **shutdown**: works on the operating system

 For more examples, check out this helpful tutorial: [Bare Metal Cloud Playbook Examples](https://phoenixnap.com/kb/how-to-install-phoenixnap-bmc-ansible-module#htoc-bmc-playbook-examples)

+## Testing

+Tests are run with latest `ansible-lint` version and sanity checks running with Python 3.9 to Python 3.12.

+## Support

+If you need support, you can create in issue in the `ansible-collections` GitHub repo.

+## Release motes

+You can follow changes in the <a href="https://github.com/phoenixnap/ansible-collection-pnap/blob/master/CHANGELOG.rst">CHANGELOG</a> file.

+## License information

+GNU General Public License v3.0 or later.
+See <a href="https://www.gnu.org/licenses/gpl-3.0.txt">COPYING</a> to see the full text.

 ## Bare Metal Cloud community